Rpeterson27/stock-me/backend/README.md

-# StockMe Backend
+# StockMe Backend Developer Documentation

-This is the backend service for the StockMe Report Generator.
-It provides AI-powered stock analysis by integrating multiple data sources and leveraging generative AI.
+This document provides technical details about the backend service architecture and implementation.
+For general project information and setup instructions, please refer to the main README in the root directory.

 ## Architecture